paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-029-capitol-police.md

 (2) the Capitol Police Board gives prior approval to the deployment.

-**(b) Exception for certain services** Subsection (a) of this section does not apply with respect to the deployment of any officer for any of the following purposes:
+**(b) Exception for certain services** Subsection (a) does not apply with respect to the deployment of any officer for any of the following purposes:

 (1) Responding to an imminent threat or emergency.